Plant City, Arcadia, and Gulf Railroad: History

 The Plant City, Arcadia, and Gulf Railroad was first built as a logging railroad in 1898 by the Warnell Lumber & Veneer Company.
 It connected to the Florida Central and Peninsular Railroad in Plant City, which would become the main line of the Seaboard Air Line Railroad in 1900.

-The Seaboard Air Line bought the Plant City, Arcadia, and Gulf Railroad in 1905 and rebuilt it.
-The line notably served Coronet Industries phosphate processing plant.
-Seaboard would also build a line from just south of Keysville (at a point which would then be known as Welcome Junction) east to Mulberry and Bartow in 1912.
-This line would be extended to Lake Wales by 1916.
-Track south of Welcome Junction to Welcome is now abandoned.
+The Seaboard Air Line bought the Plant City, Arcadia, and Gulf Railroad in 1905.
+They rebuilt the line and incorporated it into their network as their Plant City Branch.
+Shortly after, the Seaboard built track from the line at Keysville (at a point that would then be known as Welcome Junction) east to Nichols where phosphate mines were located.

+In 1908, Coronet Industries began mining phosphate just southeast of Plant City.
+The company built a phosphate processing plant there and a small town known as Coronet for workers to live.
+The Seaboard Air line built a spur from Coronet Junction to the plant.

+In 1912, Seaboard extended the line's Nichols branch east to Mulberry and Bartow in 1912.
+The line would then be extended to Lake Wales by 1916.
+This led to the former Plant City, Arcadia, and Gulf Railroad's junction with the Seaboard's main line in Plant City being named Lake Wales Junction.

+In 1916, Coronet's phosphate mining operation moved south from Coronet to a new mine near Hopewell, and the Seaboard built a spur to the mine there.
+Track south of Welcome Junction to Welcome was abandoned the same year.
-In 1925, Seaboard built the Valrico Cutoff which connected the line at Welcome Junction with the Seaboard main line (CSX's S Line) at Valrico.
-This connection provided a shorter route from the Bone Valley to Tampa.

-The Valrico Cutoff and track east of Welcome Junction became Seaboard's Valrico Subdivision.
+In 1925, Seaboard built the Valrico Cutoff which ran from the former Plant City, Arcadia, and Gulf Railroad at Welcome Junction northwest to Valrico.
+The Valrico Cutoff and track east of Welcome Junction to Bartow and Lake Wales would then be designated as the Seaboard's Valrico Subdivision.

-From 1926 to 1952, the Seaboard would designate the former Plant City, Arcadia, and Gulf Railroad as the northernmost segment of their Fort Myers Subdivision (which would overlap the Valrico Subdivision from Welcome Junction a short distance to Edison Junction, where Seaboard's track continued south and connected to Fort Myers at the time).
+From 1926 to the 1940s, the Seaboard would designate the former Plant City, Arcadia, and Gulf Railroad as the northernmost segment of their Fort Myers Subdivision (which would overlap the Valrico Subdivision from Welcome Junction a short distance to Edison Junction, where Seaboard's track continued south and connected to Fort Myers at the time).
+The line was later classified as a branch of the Valrico Subdivision as traffic to Fort Myers declined.

-By 1940, the line would be used by Seaboard's local passenger trains to Boca Grande as well as their Cross Florida Limited (which ran from Tampa to Miami).
+By 1940, the line was still being used by Seaboard's local passenger trains to Boca Grande as well as their Cross Florida Limited (which ran from Tampa to Miami).

-After abandonment of Seaboard's track to Fort Myers, the line was considered a spur of the Valrico Subdivision.